 Lactation Accommodation Program

-LBNL’s goal is to provide a supportive, family-friendly work environment.
-To accommodate nursing mothers, we have a Lactation Accommodation Program that provides the time and space for your needs.
+Berkeley Lab’s goal is to provide a supportive, family-friendly work environment.
+To accommodate nursing mothers, we have a Lactation Accommodation Program that provides the time and space for your needs.For additional information, see the Lactation Accommodation policy.

 Military Family Leave Entitlements (covered under FMLA)

-FMLA also includes special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered service member during a single 12-month period.
+FMLA also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered service member during a single 12-month period.
 A covered service member is:

-- a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.*
+- a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.*

 If you are going out on Military Leave, please contact your Human Resources Division Partner(s).